Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Experiments

-In contrast to research-oriented evaluation, production evaluation introduces additional challenges, particularly regarding reproducibility.
-Achieving reproducibility is difficult due to model and CUDA non-determinism.
-Table \ref{tab:determinism_combined} presents results from 100 runs, illustrating variability under default vLLM settings versus deterministic mode \cite{kwon2023efficient}.
-Although disabling multiprocessing yields nearly deterministic results, it prevents deloading VRAM in one Python interpreter session and is only applicable for offline inference, thus imposing practical limitations.
-When full determinism cannot be achieved, it is crucial to assess whether observed differences are statistically significant—especially when evaluation results guide automatic model selection, where random variation can be misled.
+When full determinism cannot be achieved, it is crucial to assess whether observed differences are statistically significant—especially when evaluation results guide automatic model selection, where random variation may lead to incorrect conclusions.
 Addressing this requires controlled evaluation protocols and statistically grounded comparison methods to ensure robust, reliable assessment, which will be a focus of future development.